 September 18, 2022

 Friends and family gathered at Grr8 Finds for a special Wacky Wednesday on September 7, 2022, to remember Randy Meredith.
 It was an emotional and heartfelt event, manifesting how much he meant to his community.
 His friends shared many tears, happy memories and outrageous costumes in memory of the man who made Wacky Wednesdays a main street event.

-In 2009, Randy Meredith opened Grr8 Finds Markets with the help of his parents Ellison and Janey.
+In 2009, Randy Meredith opened Grr8 Finds Markets, in partnership with Bruce Muir and with the help of his parents Ellison and Janey.
 Like many new businesses, opening the store was a great commitment.
 Putting in long hours, together the Merediths managed to staff the store 364 days a year.

 While it was a family business, in common with many others on the main street, before long it became apparent that Grr8 Finds was a store unlike any other.
 Randy had a flamboyant side and a style all his own, “hectic-eclectic” in the words of Athol Hart.
 Randy loved decorating, making spectacular displays in his store window, and he loved antiques.
 Grr8 Finds truly was a one of a kind store— “because it was Randy’s.
 He tried to do everything a little bit different,” his father explains.